linebender/rfcs/rfcs/0007-pass-spec.md

 It is subject to be reworked in the future to be closer to the semantics of web layout engines and the Taffy crate.

 Unlike with other passes, container widgets' `Widget::layout()` method must call `WidgetPod::layout()` on all of their children.

-Not doing so is a logical bug and will panic when debug assertions are on.
+Not doing so is a logical bug.
+When debug assertions are on, Masonry will actively try to detect cases where you forget to compute a child's layout and panic if it finds such a case.

 #### Compose pass